ArrowrIcon Home icon

 I don't know how solid or powered poisons were sold.
 Do you?

-Packaging at the time of sale
+Packaging at the point of sale

 Paper bags